ThomasGsp/HyperProxmox/doc/md/07-api.md

 ```

 ### Cache Data - MongoDB
-This data are manage by the crawler, you can't insert or change data yourself
+This data are manage by the crawler, you can't insert or change something yourself
 ``` bash
 # date/cluster/node/vmid
 # Disks mapping